-Infectious Theory of Alzheimer's Disease Draws Fresh Interest
+Infectious Theory Of Alzheimer's Disease Draws Fresh Interest

 But aside from scattered interest through the decades, this wasn't the case.

-In 2017, Norins launched Alzheimer's Germ Quest, Inc., a public benefit corporation he hopes will drive interest into the germ theory of Alzheimer's, and through which his prize will be distributed.
+In 2017, Norins launched Alzheimer's Germ Quest Inc., a public benefit corporation he hopes will drive interest into the germ theory of Alzheimer's, and through which his prize will be distributed.
 A white paper he penned for the site reads: "From a two-year review of the scientific literature, I believe it's now clear that just one germ — identity not yet specified, and possibly not yet discovered — causes most AD.
 I'm calling it the 'Alzheimer's Germ.' "

 Norins is quick to cite sources and studies supporting his claim, among them a 2010 study published in the Journal of Neurosurgery showing that neurosurgeons die from Alzheimer's at a seven-fold higher rate than they do from other disorders.

-Another study from that same year, published in The Journal of the American Geriatric Society found that people whose spouses have dementia are at a six-times greater risk for the condition themselves.
+Another study from that same year, published in The Journal of the American Geriatric Society, found that people whose spouses have dementia are at a six-times greater risk for the condition themselves.

 Contagion does come to mind.
 And Norins isn't alone in his thinking.